-Santa Claus is called “Père Noël” (Father Christmas) in France.
-Like in any places celebrating Christmas, the French Père Noël wears a red suit and hat with white fur trimming with a broad black belt around his waist.
-He is tall and large, with ruddy cheeks and nose, bushy eyebrows, a white beard and moustache.
+Santa Claus in France is called “Père Noël”.
+Like in any place celebrating Christmas, the French Father Christmas wears a red suit and hat with white fur trim with a broad black belt around his waist.
+He is tall and large, with ruddy cheeks and nose, bushy eyebrows, a white beard and a moustache.
 His big brown sack is packed full of toys that will be delivered to every household at midnight, using his sleigh pulled by reindeers.

 The origins of Santa Claus